Reduce shader compilation jank on mobile

 As of release 1.20, Flutter provides command line tools for app developers to collect shaders that might be needed for end-users in the SkSL (Skia Shader Language) format.
 The SkSL shaders can then be packaged into the app, and get warmed up (pre-compiled) when an end-user first opens the app, thereby reducing the compilation jank in later animations.
 Use the following instructions to collect and package the SkSL shaders:

-1. Run the app with --cache-sksl turned on to capture shaders in SkSL:
+turned on to capture shaders in SkSL:flutter run --profile --cache-sksl

-3. Press M at the command line of flutter run to write the captured SkSL shaders into a file named something like flutter_01.sksl.json.
-For best results, capture SkSL shaders on actual Android and iOS devices separately.
+.
+For best results, capture SkSL shaders on actual Android and iOS devices separately. -

 Android: